gioblu/PJON/examples/ARDUINO/Local/ThroughSerial/HC-12-LocalChat/README.md

 After following the steps described above it is possible to directly chat with the other user simply by typing in the serial monitor's text field and pressing enter.
 Up to 254 users are supported, communication is completely handled by PJON that is configured to avoid packet duplications by using the packet id feature and to report communication errors that are logged in the interface.

 ![PJON HC-12 packet radio](images/LocalChat.jpg)

+LocalChat is not done to be practical, it is a bare-bones example done to showcase how quickly can be deployed an instant messaging application that requires wireless networking using PJON, open-hardware and makers' technology.
+The Arduino compatible device just sends and receives serial data to and from the computer's USB port.
+The Arduino IDE serial monitor is only one of the options for the user's interface, obviously a dedicated executable could be developed depending on the requirements.